 Who Is Eligible to Apply?

-- You must be a veteran of the U.S. Uniformed Services with an honorable discharge.
-If you are a first-responder, you must have an equivalent, verifiable service record.
+- You must be either a veteran of the U.S. Uniformed Services with an honorable discharge or a first-responder with an equivalent, verifiable service record.

 - Discharge other than honorable may be considered on a case by case basis.

-- You must be released from all military and reserve obligations.
+- You must be released from all military and reserve obligations, or within three months of being released from all military and reserve obligations upon completion of your application.

 - You must have a disability.
 A person with a disability is defined by the ADA as having a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.